 Notes:

-1. Detailed guidance on the inspection, including frequency, is given in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part III, Chapter 1.
+1. Detailed guidance on the inspection, including frequency, is given in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, 1.3.5; Part II, 1.7; Part IV, 1.10.1 and 4.3.4.

 2. Reference is made to the Technical Regulations (WMO-No. 49), Volume II, for provisions on the inspection of aeronautical meteorological stations including its frequency.